HOW CARE FOR YOUR BLANKET:

 The Faux Fur (Minky & Cuddle) Material I use is extremely durable.
 The only thing that wears them out faster is heat in the cleaning process.
 So....

 Air Dry when possible.
-You can use a Low Heat; however, any heat can increase static, and reduce the softness slightly.
+You can use a Low Heat but keep in mind that even low heat can increase static, and reduce the softness slightly.
 When using Low Heat to Dry, pull the item out of the Dryer before it is 100% dry.
-When using Low Heat, take it out of the Dryer when it is about 90% dry to avoid excessive static cling.
+So, take it out of the Dryer when it is about 80% dry to avoid excessive static cling.

 I have noticed that Air Drying is the best.
 Use dryer sheets without fabric softeners or "Wool Balls" to help reduce static.
 (See addition info. below) Tumble air dry until it is about 90% dry, then pull it out and lay/hang it to dry the rest of the way.
 If you use Dryer Sheets, make sure that they DO NOT contain Fabric Softener.
 Faux Fur materials dry's very quickly.
 One 50" x 60" blanket drys in about 8 minutes with Low heat, and 20 minutes on the "Air dry" Cycle.
 Remember, your Faux Fur Items will feel softer if you tumble dry the item until it is about 85-90% dry.
 After that, static will dramatically increase if you try and take it to 100% Dry.
 However, don't worry if you do, a light misting with plain water and spray bottle will remove Static Cling.